41 Sights in Ciudad Autónoma de Buenos Aires, Argentina (with Map and Images)

 Show sight on map

-The Basilica and Convent of San Francisco de Asís is a Catholic temple located at 380 Alsina Street, in the historic center of the city of Buenos Aires (Argentina), Monserrat neighborhood.
-It belonged to the order of the Franciscans, the first to receive a piece of land in the settlement founded by Juan de Garay in 1580.
+The Basilica and Convent of San Francisco de Asís is a Roman Catholic church located at 380 Alsina Street, in the historic center of the city of Buenos Aires (Argentina), in the neighborhood of Monserrat.
+He belonged to the Franciscan order, the first to receive a plot of land in the settlement founded by Juan de Garay in 1580.

 Wikipedia: Basílica de San Francisco (Buenos Aires) (ES)